fatemaajmi/Memory-Flash-Cards/README.md

 ***
 ### *Description*
 #### The game consists of an even number of tiles with images on one side and a generic back.
 Each image appears on precisely two tiles.
 When the game starts, all tiles are turned face down.
-The player then flips over two cards, selecting them by clicking on them.
+The player then flips over two cards, selecting them by clicking on them.You will win if you finish all identical images.

 ### ***Technologies Used***
 * HTML